FAQ

 • How do I start work as a sex worker?

 The sex industry is incredibly diverse, and there are many different ways in which someone can work as a sex worker.
 Working as a sex worker might look like brothel-based sex working, independent or agency-based escorting, cam-modelling, topless bar/waiting, porn, erotic massage, stripping in clubs or privately for functions and beyond.
-If you are interested in working in the sex industry, and are unsure of where to start, check out our Starting Out Kits here.
-You can always contact us for a chat about getting started in the industry or career development in the industry via phone 1800 458 752 or by email sexworker@sexworker.org.au

 • Do I need to register as an independent escort?

 No, you do not have to register to work as an independent escort in Victoria.
+This was an historic requirement under the old sex work licensing system; however this has been abolished by the Sex Work Decriminalisation Act (2022).

-• Can I provide in-call services as an independent escort?
+• Can I provide incall services as an independent escort?

 • Do I need to provide my workplace proof of attendance for quarterly STI checks?